Driverless public shuttle

 No. 2 Sportsground and car park in Newcastle West is being transformed into an E-Transit Hub.
-With a 200-car space weekday parking capacity, the site ideally located on the fringe of the CBD, is perfect for the installation of electric transport infrastructure.
+With a 200-car space weekday parking capacity, and ideally located on the fringe of the CBD, the site is tailor made for the installation of electric transport infrastructure.
 This includes Electric Vehicle Charge points with a solar carpark cover and 120kW battery storage (enough to power a Newcastle home for nine days), as well as an E-Bike for travel into the city.

 Electric vehicle charging stations